Pathology Collection Information Kit

 We are unable to offer pathology collection work experience, however we do encourage you to apply for a position with us if you meet our criteria set out in this pack.

-Douglass Hanly Moir Pathology (DHM) and Barratt & Smith (BSP) offer full-time and part-time employment in the following categories:
+Douglass Hanly Moir Pathology (DHM) offer full-time and part-time employment in the following categories:

-Collection Centre Pathology Collector - Collects specimens from patients in our collection centres.
+- Collection Centre Pathology Collector - Collects specimens from patients in our collection centres.
 These may be stand-alone facilities or attached to doctors' surgeries.
-Most of our pathology collectors are posted to collection centres.
+Most of our pathology collectors work in collection centres.

-Domiciliary Pathology Collector - Collects specimens from patients in their homes or in institutions, such as aged care facilities.
+Domiciliary Pathology Collector - Collects specimens from patients in their homes, in aged care facilities or other care facilities.
 This is a highly personal job, offering home based services to patients who cannot attend a clinic or collection centre.

 Hospital Pathology Collector - Collects specimens from patients in hospitals where we provide pathology services.